-If you plan to use a real Leslie live, you'll need to mic it, unless it's a high-powered model (like the 3300 of today) and/or you’re not competing with other loud instruments.
+If you plan to use a real Leslie live, you'll need use a studio microphone, unless it's a high-powered model (like the 3300 of today) and/or you’re not competing with other loud instruments.
 Vintage models almost always need help.
 Here’s what I’ve learned about cutting through clearly and without feedback.

 Two Up, One Down...